dannys0n/CodeGate/README.md

    by default.
 4. Launch CodeGate.

+> [!NOTE]
+> CodeGate is currently distributed without a commercial code-signing certificate.
+Windows may
+> show an **Unknown publisher** or Microsoft Defender SmartScreen warning.
+Download releases only
+> from this repository and verify the accompanying SHA-256 checksum.

 The first submission in a language may take longer while Docker downloads its runner image.
 The optional local AI model downloads after CodeGate launches, so it cannot block installation.